eeeeeta/sqa/README.md

 Uh...

-All it does currently is plays back two audio streams fading in over each other.
-While it may not look like much, that's actually a significant amount of work in multithreading crap and sound control.
+All it does currently is plays back two audio streams ~~fading in over each other~~ in different channels, with one of them pausing and jumping and doing random stuff.
+While it may not look like much, that's actually a significant amount of work in multithreading and sound control.
 It's coming along, and there'll be a hopefully decent CLI for it soon.

 This uses my [rsndfile](https://github.com/eeeeeta/rsndfile) bindings to provide audio loading & data extraction.